vantage-sh/terraform-aws-vantage-integration/README.md

 # terraform-vantage-integrations

-These modules allow users to setup provider integrations on Vantage.
-For related providers it will provision the necessary resources so cost data can be available for your Vantage account.

-By default, this module will provision a CUR integration on AWS and link it to your Vantage account.

-See child modules for more finite control over how the integration is provisoned both on the provider and on Vantage.
+This module handles linking an AWS account with your Vantage account.
+For root AWS accounts, you will want to provision a CUR bucket via the `cur_bucket_name` variable.
+For subaccount you will want to link access but won't need to configure the CUR bucket.

 ## Usage